slothofexile/slothofexile-overlay/README.md

 **About this project:**

-I've been playing Path of Exile since Legacy league and I've always wanted to play with a character overlay but couldn't find one, so I made one -- first in Autoit using GDI+ then rewritten from the ground up in Godot 4.
+I've been playing Path of Exile since Legacy league and I had always wanted to play with a character overlay but couldn't find one, so I made one -- first in Autoit using GDI+ then rewritten from the ground up in Godot 4.

 As of this writing (1st week of 3.29 Allflame League), the model I have on it is Cheems the shiba, on a boat with a fishing rod, complete with pirate flag, pirate hat and eyepatch.
 I can see all that getting updated with every new league if this project turns out to be a long term thing.